- What Do Crickets Look Like?

 The field cricket tends to prefer fruits, vegetables, and ornamental flowers and plants.
 They also eat insects, dead or alive, pupae of butterflies moths and flies, and grasshopper eggs.
 They have been known to even steal prey from a spider web.

 Tree crickets eat aphids, which is a great bonus for your garden if you have an aphid infestation.
 In captivity, the crickets will eat potatoes and fish food.

-Crickets are at risk of being dinner for frogs, tortoises, lizards, spiders and salamanders.
-Despite this, the cricket doesn’t actively defend itself.
+Crickets are at risk of being dinner for frogs, tortoises, lizards, spiders, and salamanders.
+Despite this, cricket doesn’t actively defend itself.
 Instead, they use their back legs to jump away from any potential danger.
 Some types of cricket rely on camouflage to stay hidden from predators.

 If a cricket sense danger nearby, it will go silent and stop all chirping until they know what the intrusion is.
 If they are captured, they will do their best to wrench themselves free, even risking losing a leg if it means they can escape.
 They don’t make any noise at all while trying to get away from a predator.

 Crickets and Humans

 Like many other insects, crickets are attracted to light sources, so they may come inside your home if the lights are on.

 Once inside, they have a tendency to eat materials and clothes made from wool, silk, and cotton.